DrOptix/system-forger/roles/setup_shell/README.md

 * Installs `bash` and `fish` shells.
 * Sets `fish` as the default interactive shell for a specified user.
-* Deploys custom `.bashrc` and `config.fish` files.
-* Manages environment variables and `PATH` additions through a single flexible variable.
+* Deploys custom `.bashrc` and `config.fish` files managing environment variables and `PATH` additions in a common way, the playbook being the soruce of truth.
+* Custom fish prompt: `[HH:MM] user@host:short_pwd (git branch) ▶ `, the git
+  branch is show only when inside a git directory.
+* Custom fish greeter showing kernel version, uptime and the hostname.

 ## Requirements